b4stet/py_aqua/readme.md

 Item status are also converted in a color, under `analysis.statuses` key for plots.

 ### Summary chapter
-The text is picked up from `analysis.summary` and `analysis.categories[].summary` keys, based on the tag assigned from final and category scores respectively.
+The text is picked up from `analysis.summary.text` and `analysis.categories[].summary` keys, based on the tag assigned to final and category scores respectively.

-A table gathers the top 10 remediations among all categories.
+Then, a table gathers the main remediations among all categories, as defined by `analysis.summary.priorities[]`.

 ### Category chapters
 Each category chapter has 3 parts:
-- a description of items covered, defined under `analysis.categories[].description` key in html multlines format, and a waffle plot of item statuses
+- a description of items covered, defined under `analysis.categories[].description` as html multilines format, and a waffle plot of item statuses
-- the list of remediations, table automatically built from review results
+- the list of remediations, table automatically built from review results, ordered by priority
-- the gap analysis: a table commenting each answer
+- the gap analysis: a table listing strengh or weakness of each answer